3 Online Networking Tips for Therapists

 Before you devote time and energy to networking with other practitioners, take some time to ensure your online presence reflects your current practice, goals, and values.
 This will help avoid potential confusion and streamline the referral process once you start making connections.

-To make sure all your online homes are up-to-date, review each place your business currently is represented online, and consider:
+To make sure all your online presences are up-to-date, review each place your business currently is represented online, and consider:

 • Is each platform clear about who you help and what you help them with?